-Confidentiality is a professionally and legally complex issue, not subject to a thorough explanation in a few sentences.
-Usually, information that a student shares with their clinician in the course of a counseling session will be treated as confidential material.
+Information that a student shares with their clinician in the course of a counseling session will be treated as confidential material whenever legally possible.
 Treating information confidentially means not releasing it to anyone outside the agency without the student’s permission.

-The main- although not only- exceptions to confidentiality arise in situations involving child or adult abuse or neglect, court orders or subpoena of records, domestic violence, or danger to self or others.
+The main- although not only- exceptions to confidentiality arise in situations involving child or adult abuse or neglect, court orders or subpoena of records, or immediate and serious danger to self or others.